Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrFabric.md

 # Get-AzureRmRecoveryServicesAsrFabric

 ## SYNOPSIS
-Get the properties of an Azure Site Recovery Fabric.
+Get the details of an Azure Site Recovery Fabric.

 ## SYNTAX